-By Mandy Sacher, paediatric nutritionist, mum and author of Wholesome Child: Complete Nutrition Guide and Cookbook – shares her fav recipe for bolognaise recipe.
+Mandy Sacher – paediatric nutritionist, mum and author of Wholesome Child: Complete Nutrition Guide and Cookbook – shares her fav recipe for bolognaise recipe.
 Nourishing your kiddos with all of the good stuff [without them even knowing!]

 Prep time: 20 mins

 You will need: Hand-held blender or high-speed food processor

 2 tsp ground cinnamon

 700g tomato passata in a glass bottle (not canned)